 The Journey Time From The Airport To Haria Has Halved

-In those days, the fast road by-passing Guatiza and Mala didn’t exist, so it was a slow crawl which started on the old circunvalacion.
-I used to allow an hour, these days, with the new Arrecife ring road, it takes a little over 30 minutes.
+In those days, the fast road by-passing Guatiza and Mala didn’t exist, so it was a slow crawl which started on the old circunvalacion and then you had to go through the villages of Mala and Guatiza.
+I used to allow an hour.
+These days, with the new Arrecife ring road, it takes a little over 30 minutes.

 You Don’t Buy Houses With “Black” Money Anymore

 Every house sale used to have an element of cash or “black,” which saved the seller and buyer costs.
 Everyone knew about it – there were even cash counting machines at the notary.
+I used to joke that if times ever got hard, we could mug someone in the multi storey near the notary’s office in Arrecife – almost everyone parking there seemed to have a bag of cash with them.
 These days the practice no longer exists.

 The Road To Playa Blanca Still Isn’t A Dual Carriageway